 Top Ten Marriage Myths and Biblical Truths

-Guy J. Gourley MA, MABS, PSc.D
+Guy J. Gourley MA, MABS, LCPC

 Myth # 1 It’s all about problem-solving.

-Biblical Truth: It is about first loving well (connecting) and then problem solving in oneness.
 It is about connecting and attaching first and then problem-solving together.
-It is about loving well and being other centered in such a way that it forms a deep connection that reduces the fear and gives reassurance of your love and oneness.
+It is about loving well and being other-centered in such a way that it forms a deep connection that reduces the fear and gives reassurance of your love and oneness.

 Myth #3 It is about fixing my flawed spouse.

-Biblical Truth: It is about humility, confessing pride, repentance, loving well and a willingness to submit to God’s plan.
-There is not something fundamentally wrong with you it is about growing and humility, confessing selfishness, and seeking to serve.
+Biblical Truth: It is about humility, confessing pride, repentance, loving well, and a willingness to submit to God’s plan.
+There is not something fundamentally wrong with you.
+It is about growing and humility, confessing selfishness, and seeking to serve.

 Biblical Truth: You are not defined by your past.
 You are a new creature in Christ with a redeemed heart.
-It is the lies that I am I believe about God, others, and myself as result of my hurt and which leads me to worship or self absorption.
+It is the lies that I believe I believe about God, others, and myself as a result of my hurt that leads me to worship or self-absorption.

-Myth #5 I can’t give anymore, I’ve given all that I have and it has not changed.
+Myth #5 I can’t give anymore, I’ve given all that I have, and it has not changed.
 I must now protect myself so that I can survive.

 Myth #6 It is useless because people don’t change.

-Myth #7 It will always be this way, I will always feel this way.
+Myth #7 It will always be this way.
+I will always feel this way.

 Biblical Truth: Remember that God can restore and renew desires as we surrender to Him.
-As we start to take steps of faith or risk in new and surprising ways we experience different emotions from our spouse.
-The more we experience being loved, connected and attached we start having positive feelings and negative feelings are replaced by new experiences.
-The enemy always wants you to re-write history to justify your feelings and actions.
+As we start to take steps of faith or risk in new and surprising ways, we experience different emotions from our spouses.
+The more we experience being loved, connected, and attached, the more we start having positive feelings, and new experiences replace negative ones.
+The enemy always wants you to rewrite history to justify your feelings and actions.
 Don’t believe the lie.
-God is the One who restores, redeems and changes the heart of men and women.
+God is the One who restores, redeems, and changes the heart of men and women.

-Biblical Truth: Your pain is real, you have experienced deep pain and your heart is full, however, your marriage or what your spouse says about you does not determine your worth.
+Biblical Truth: Your pain is real, you have experienced deep pain, and your heart is full.
+However, your marriage or what your spouse says about you does not determine your worth.
 Your ultimate value comes from your identity in Christ.
-It comes from being his son or daughter who he is completely in love with and celebrates over with singing.
-He knows your suffering, he knows your pain, and your story of struggle will somehow be used for his glory.
+It comes from being his son or daughter, who he is completely in love with and celebrates with singing.
+He knows your suffering, pain, and struggle story will somehow be used for his glory.